microsoft/aerial_wildlife_detection/readme.md

-# CV4Wildlife AL Service
+# AIde - Assisted Interface that does everything

-Modular, multi-tier web framework for labeling image datasets with AI assistance and Active Learning support.
+AIde is a modular, multi-tier web framework for labeling image datasets with AI assistance and Active Learning support.

-Main contributors: Amrita Gupta, Benjamin Kellenberger

 ## Overview